sophiefuu/go_girl/README.md

-# go_getter
+# GO Getter

+Welcome to my Go project where I created a web service and application.

-Learning Go with web app
+You can access to web app here: